jolmedilla/jekyll-now/_posts/2015-8-26-Scanning-the-issues.md

 ---
 layout: post
-title: Scanning the issues: Communications of the ACM and IEEE Software, August 2015
+title: Scanning the issues, August
 ---

 I have scanned August issues of Communications of the ACM and IEEE Software and I have found a couple of interesting articles that I would like to share with you: